klevdiamanti/MS_targeted/README.md

 ```
 [mono] MS_targeted.exe input_ms_dir clinical_data_file combined_db_file conf_file output_dir
 ```
-Prior to running MS_targeted you will need to structure the metadata (covariates) and mass spectrometry input data according to the [sample files](MS_targeted/sample_data/) provided.
-The sample data have been taken from the metabolomics workbench study ST000383 (Fiehn et al., 2010).
+Prior to running MS_targeted you will need to structure the metadata (covariates) and mass spectrometry input data according to the [sample files](MS_targeted/sample_data/) from metabolomics workbench study [ST000383](http://www.metabolomicsworkbench.org/data/DRCCMetadata.php?Mode=Study&StudyID=ST000383) [(Fiehn et al., 2010)](https://www.ncbi.nlm.nih.gov/pubmed/21170321).
 #### input_ms_dir
-Directory where the input mass spectrometry data are stored in plain text comma-separated or tab-separated files.
-All the input files should have the same prefic prior to the first underscore (_) and the extension.
-The various database id for each metabolite you can set them in the input files.
-We suggest that you have one file for each tissue.
+Directory where the input mass spectrometry data are stored in plain text comma- or tab-separated files.
+All the input files should have the same <u>prefix</u> prior to the first underscore (_) and the <u>extension</u>.
+The various database id's for each metabolite should be set in the input files.
+We recommend you have one file for each tissue.
 Please check [MS_targeted/sample_data/input_ms/](MS_targeted/sample_data/input_ms/) for an example.
-Note that it is required that you have one custom id for every metabolite, that is defined in the row AZm_id.
-These id's should contain at least one letter.
+Note that one custom id for every metabolite is required, that is defined in the row m_id.
+These id's should contain at least one letter and numbers.
 #### clinical_data_file
 File where the metadata or covariates for the samples are stored.
-This is a plain text file preferably tab-delimited.
-In the first row the unique names for each covariate should be mentioned.
-In the next row the type of the covariate should be mentioned (exclusively categorical or numeric).
+This is a plain text comma- or tab-delimited file.
+The first row should contain unique names for each covariate.
+The next row should contain the type of the covariate <u>(exclusively categorical or numeric)</u>.
 Please check [MS_targeted/sample_data/metadata/](MS_targeted/sample_data/metadata/) for an example.
 #### combined_db_file
 This is a meta-data file that contains various database id's for thousands of metabolites.
-The file should be the output from the repository metabolomicsDB.exe.
+The file should be the output from the repository [metabolomicsDB](https://github.com/klevdiamanti/metabolomicsDB/).
 For a start you might use the tab-separated file under [MS_targeted/sample_data/db/](MS_targeted/sample_data/db/).
 Please decompress the file before using it.
 #### conf_file
 This file configures various parameters for MS_targeted.
-The sample file under [MS_targeted/sample_data/conf/](MS_targeted/sample_data/conf/) contains enough comments and details.
+The sample file under [MS_targeted/sample_data/conf/](MS_targeted/sample_data/conf/) contains comments and details.
 #### output_dir
 An existing or not existing output directory  where all the output files will be written.
-Please note that if the file exists it will be overwritten.
+Please note that if the directory exists it will be overwritten.
 ## Citation
 Klev Diamanti, Marco Cavalli, Gang Pan, Maria João Pereira, Chanchal Kumar, Stanko Skrtic, Manfred Grabherr, Ulf Risérus, Jan W Eriksson, Jan Komorowski and Claes Wadelius (2018).
 "Metabolic landscape of five tissues suggests new molecular defects in type-2 diabetes".
 Submitted.